Loading...

 Description

-A potentiometer is a device which uses three-terminal resistors with one contact, known as the wiper.
-The wiper slides across the device in order to create a variable voltage divider.
-When we use just two terminals connected, potentiometers behave like a variable resistor or a rheostat.
-In the model, we can observe terminals A and C connecting the power supply and terminals B and C connecting the light bulb.
-The resistive material inside of the potentiometer is often made of graphite though other common materials are used, including a resistance wire, carbon particles in plastic etc. In a linear potentiometer, the wiper moves along a linear material rather than a circular path.
-The final piece is the wiper.
-It acts as a third terminal (B) which moves over the resistive section of the device thereby changing the resistance on either side of it.
-As the wiper nears the A terminal, the voltage on the wiper terminal increases.
-It decreases as the wiper nears the C terminal.
-Changing the voltage affects the current flowing through the light bulb and changes its light intensity.
+A potentiometer is a device that uses a three-terminal resistor with one movable contact, called the wiper, to function as a variable voltage divider.
+When only two terminals are connected, the potentiometer operates as a variable resistor or rheostat.
+In the model, terminals A and C are connected to a power supply, while terminals B and C are connected to a light bulb.
+The resistive material inside the potentiometer is commonly made of graphite, though other materials such as resistance wire or carbon particles embedded in plastic are also used.
+In a linear potentiometer, the wiper moves along a straight resistive path, as opposed to the circular movement in rotary potentiometers.
+The wiper (terminal B) slides along the resistive material, altering the resistance on either side of it.
+As the wiper approaches terminal A, the voltage at the wiper increases.
+Conversely, as it moves closer to terminal C, the voltage decreases.
+This change in voltage affects the current flowing through the light bulb, consequently adjusting its light intensity.